9 JKAS Officers Transferred

 Ms. Parul Khajuria, Jr. Scale JKAS, Cultural Officer, Directorate of Information, Jammu, has been transferred and posted as Under Secretary to the Government, Youth Services and Sports Department.

-Ms. Beenish Wani, Jr. Scale JKAS, Information Officer in the Directorate of Information, J&K, has been transferred and posted as Assistant Director, Employment, Ganderbal.
+Ms. Beenish Wani, Jr. Scale JKAS, Information Officer in the Directorate of Information, J&K, has been transferred and posting as Assistant Director, Employment, Ganderbal.

 Manoj Pandita, Under Secretary to the Government, Information Department, has been transferred and posted as Under Secretary to the Government, Cooperatives Department.